1. Stacking different shapes and sizes

 The first thing to know is that the capacities of all wine cabinets are expressed based on standard 750mL Bordeaux (shape and size).
 This is a standard among all wine cabinet and wine cellar manufacturers, as for a very long time it was the most common bottle shape.

 Although many bottles may look like standard Bordeaux bottles, most actually considerably vary in terms of diameter, height, length of the neck and shoulder etc. – even among bottles from the Bordeaux region!
 Here’s the standard 750mL Bordeaux shape and size which all wine cabinet capacities are based on:

 Obviously, wine cabinets can accommodate different shapes and sizes, but sometimes at the detriment of the maximum capacity.

-However, if you notice that when stacking your cabinet some bottles don't fit comfortably opposite to each other, you may need to lay more suitably shaped bottles opposite .
+Please be aware when stacking your cabinet that some bottles will not fit opposite each other and you may need to lay the bottles opposite more suitably shaped bottles.